multitudes/oldmultitudes.github.io/_posts/2019-12-27-What I learned from the AoC for Swift Playgrounds.markdown

 ### Day 1

 This was just to get the party going.

 The leaderboards have been unlocked in 4 minutes 12 seconds, which mean it took so long for the first person to get to the solution.
 Especially for people starting doing the challenges to learn a new language, the first day is helping to get the system ready, to get comfortable doing all basic operations required by the later challenges like reading and saving files from a disk, display solution, print to screen etc.

 Not difficult at all but it took a long time for me to understand how certain things in Playground works.

 For instance, where do I put the input file?
 In the Sources or Resources folder?
 Not a trivial question.
 The Sources folder is for the source code, but it would work for any other resources too.
 However, the correct way is to put the input.txt file for the puzzle in Ressources!
 The Sources folder is for the code.
 Swift files will not be recognized if put in the wrong folder.
 This I learned!

 ![AoC Image](/assets/img/aoc/sourceFolder.png)

-Today is the 27th December and I am still on day 13!
-However, I had a nagging bug on the IntCode Computer on board of my spaceship.
-The IntCode Computer started building itself on day 2 where we had to decode an easy sequence of instructions.

 ### Day 2: Meet the IntCode Computer

 The IntCode Computer is at the heart of many AoC 2019 challenges.

 It starts on day 2:

 > An Intcode program is a list of integers separated by commas (like 1,0,0,3,99).
 To run one, start by looking at the first integer (called position 0).
 Here, you will find an opcode - either 1, 2, or 99.
 The opcode indicates what to do; for example, 99 means that the program is finished and should immediately halt.
 Encountering an unknown opcode means something went wrong.
 For example, suppose you have the following program: